exasol/test-db-builder-java/doc/user_guide/user_guide.md

 #### Granting Object Privileges

-All database objects in TDDB implement the `DataObject` interface.
+All database objects in TDBJ implement the `DataObject` interface.
 If you want to grant users privileges on the object level, follow this procedure (Exasol database example):

 ```java
 final Schema schema = factory.createSchema("SALES");